 However, lumpectomy will change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
 There will be a scar and some numbness.
 Ask your health care provider about products that might help reduce the appearance of the scar.

 Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
 It can further shrink the breast and change its texture or feel.

-Sometimes, factors like the location and size of the tumor can make it unlikely that a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy may be the better option.
+Sometimes, factors like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after lumpectomy.
+In these cases, mastectomy (with or without breast reconstruction) may be the better option.

 In rare cases, a woman may have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.

 Reconstructive surgeries are complex, so it’s best to meet with a plastic surgeon to discuss your options.

 You may not live near the hospital where you'll have your surgery.